cryham/metalscroll/Readme.md

 ### Screenshot

 Shows all marks, Options dialog and code preview area.
+My theme for both VS and MetalScroll (also for ProgressiveScroll for VS 2010 and more) can be found on [My Website](https://cryham.tuxfamily.org/themes).

 ![](https://raw.githubusercontent.com/cryham/metalscroll/master/screens/vs_met_scr.PNG)